benjaminspak/BenjaminSpak.com/301DaysOfCode/Round-2/README.md

 + Added Google analytics to homepage of my personal site as well.
 + Looked up estate sales & inquired about pricing.
 + Bought cheap hosting for personal website -- to implement later.
++ Watched a ton of reseller videos on YouTube before bed.

 TIL Another Way to Comment a Code Block in VSCode